-7 F 1 D I /.J.I Password policy
+7.5.1 Password policy

-All members of staff will have their own unique username and private passwords to access our systems; members of staff are responsible for keeping their password private. П Ш All students are provided with their own unique username and private passwords to access our П systems; students are responsible for keeping their password private.
-We require all users to: o Use strong passwords for access into our system.
-Change their passwords twice a year Always keep their password private; users must not share it with others or leave it where Always keep their password private; users must not share it with others or leave it where others can find it. o Not to login as another user at any time.
-7.6 M lanaging the Safety of our Website We will ensure that information posted on our website meets the requirements as identified by the Department for Education (DfE).
+All members of staff will have their own unique username and private passwords to access our systems; members of staff are responsible for keeping their password private.

+- All students are provided with their own unique username and private passwords to access our systems; students are responsible for keeping their password private. - We require all users to: - Use strong passwords for access into our system. - Change their passwords twice a year - Always keep their password private; users must not share it with others or leave it where others can find it. - Not to login as another user at any time.

+7.6 Managing the Safety of our Website

+We will ensure that information posted on our website meets the requirements as identified by the Department for Education (DfE).
 We will ensure that our website complies with guidelines for publications including: accessibility; data protection; respect for intellectual property rights; privacy policies and copyright.
 Staff or student's personal information will not be published on our website; the contact details on the website will be our school address, email and telephone number.
 The administrator account for our website will be secured with an appropriately strong password.
 We will post appropriate information about safeguarding, including online safety, on our website for members of the community.
-7.7 P ublishing Images and Videos Online We will ensure that all images and videos shared online are used in accordance with the associated polices, including (but not limited to) the: data security, acceptable use policies, codes of conduct/behaviour.
-7.8 M lanaging Email Access to our email systems will always take place in accordance with data protection legislation and in line with other policies, including confidentiality, acceptable use policies and the code of conduct/behaviour policy.

-- o The forwarding of any chain messages/emails is not permitted. - o Spam or junk mail will be blocked and reported to the email provider. - o Any electronic communication which contains sensitive or personal information will only be sent using secure and encrypted email. - o Setting email addresses and other official contact details will not be used for setting up personal social media accounts.
+7.7 Pu ublishing Images and Videos Online We will ensure that all images and videos shared online are used in accordance with the associated polices, including (but not limited to) the: data security, acceptable use policies, codes of conduct/behaviour.
+7.8 M anaging Email Access to our email systems will always take place in accordance with data protection legislation an in line with other policies, including confidentiality, acceptable use policies and the code of conduct/behaviour policy.
+The forwarding of any chain messages/emails is not permitted.
+Spam or junk mail will be blocked and reported to the email provider.
+Any electronic communication which contains sensitive or personal information will only be sent using secure and encrypted email.
+Setting email addresses and other official contact details will not be used for setting up personal social media accounts.
+Members of the community will immediately inform the DSL if they receive offensive communication, and this will be recorded in our safeguarding files/records.
+Excessive social email use can interfere with teaching and learning and will be restricted; access to external personal email accounts may be blocked on site.
+Any concerns can be logged via our safeguarding software My Concern.
+The Safeguarding team can be contacted via coltonhills.co.uk 7.8.1 Staff email The use of personal email addresses by staff for any official setting business is not permitted.
+All members of staff are provided with an email address to use for all official communication.
+Members of staff are encouraged to have an appropriate work life balance when responding to email, especially if communication is taking place between staff, students and parents.
+7.8.2 Student email Students will use provided email accounts for educational purposes.
+Students will electronically sign an acceptable use policy and will receive education regarding safe and appropriate email etiquette before access is permitted.